Jim Popp the top candidate for Argos’ general manager post

 Popp didn’t immediately respond to a message from The Canadian Press.

-Popp was photographed Tuesday night sitting with Larry Tanenbaum during the Toronto Maple Leafs’ 5-4 overtime win over the Winnipeg Jets at the Air Canada Centre.
+Popp was photographed Tuesday night sitting with Larry Tanenbaum during the Toronto Maple Leafs’ 5-4 overtime win over the Winnipeg Jets at Air Canada Centre.

-Tanenbaum is the chairman of Maple Leafs Sports And Entertainment, which owns the Leafs, but is also the Argos co-owner.
+Tanenbaum is the chairman of Maple Leafs Sports & Entertainment, which owns the Leafs, but is also the Argos co-owner.